Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 In contrast, using a path like /sensors/type/CO2 suggests a resource structure.
 This is less flexible.
 Query parameters allow multiple filters to be combined easily.
 They are better suited for search and filtering operations.
 Advantages of query parameters include:

--Support for multiple filtering criteria
+- Support for multiple filtering criteria
--Improved readability and flexibility
+- Improved readability and flexibility
--Alignment with standard REST conventions
+- Alignment with standard REST conventions

 Therefore, query parameters provide a more scalable and semantically accurate approach for filtering and searching operations.